krestaino/sptnr/README.md

 ## Logs

-Logs are stored in the `logs` directory.
-Each execution creates a new log file with a timestamp.
+Logs are stored in the `logs` directory, and each script execution creates a new log file marked with a timestamp.
+Since these logs are retained indefinitely, you should manually delete old logs if they are no longer needed.

+### Log Format

+The script logs its actions in a straightforward format, using `p:49 → r:2` to summarize operations:

+- `p:49` indicates the Spotify popularity score, where `49` is the specific score.
+- `→` symbolizes the mapping performed by the script.
+- `r:2` shows the Navidrome rating assigned based on the Spotify score.

+### Terminal Output Colors

+In the terminal, certain lines are color-coded for quick identification:

+- **Red**: Denotes tracks not matched with Spotify's data.
+In the logs, these are shown with `??` for popularity scores.
+- **Green**: Indicates successful matches and processing of tracks.

+These colors are exclusive to the terminal output for visual clarity and are not included in the log files to facilitate easier file parsing.